pbottari/Cybersecurity-/Forensics/National Gallery.md

 ## Evidence relating to defacement of museum art

 This sub-section provides details regarding the evidence found as it relates to the defacement of museum art.

-- Evidences from /img_tracy_phone-2012-07-15-final.E01/vol_vol5/mobile/Library/Mail/
+Evidences from /img_tracy_phone-2012-07-15-final.E01/vol_vol5/mobile/Library/Mail/ are described below.

 - Evidence 1
   - Email 9F0508B8-04FB-A7F0-3E23B0E7C59B.emlx received on 10th July 2012 at 08:24:57 PDT.
   - The email was from Pat <patsumtwelve@gmail.com> to Coral <coralbluetwelve@hotmail.com> with the subject “Fwd: can’t pass up”.
 - Evidence 2
   - Attachment needs.txt in the email chain 9F0508B8-04FB-A7F0-3E23B0E7C59B.emlx forwarded by Pat <patsumtwelve@gmail.com> to Coral <coralbluetwelve@hotmail.com> with the subject “Fwd: can’t pass up” on 0th July 2012 at 08:24:57 PDT.
   - Evidence from SMS.db
 - Evidence 3
-  -Text message from Pat to Tracy saying that the attachment needed to be changed to pdf on 7/10/2012 at 15:26:19.
+  - Text message from Pat to Tracy saying that the attachment needed to be changed to pdf on 7/10/2012 at 15:26:19.
 -  Evidence 4
    - Text message from Carry to Tracy  asking about the flashmob on 7/12/2012 at 13:06:45.

 ## Plot Timeline
 The outline of the key events in the order they occurred can be found in  Appendix A.